-• NS 1 Employ the fundamental elements of the scientific method in the physical and natural world.

-- NS 1a Identify and/or formulate a testable scientific hypothesis. - NS 1b Generate and evaluate evidence necessary to test and/or revise a hypothesis. - NS 2 Create, interpret, and evaluate descriptions and representations of scientific data including graphs, tables, and/or models. - NS 3 Understand how scientific uncertainty informs the evaluation of hypotheses.
+- NS 1 Employ the fundamental elements of the scientific method in the physical and natural world by identifying and evaluating a testable scientific hypothesis. - NS 2 Create and evaluate descriptions and representations of scientific data via equations, graphs, tables, and/or models.